Comparing Garage Gym Flooring - Rubber vs Foam & PVC

 - What is your overall budget for the project?

 At Greatmats, we carry rubber, foam, and PVC flooring options that are all suitable for use as garage gym flooring.
-From options that maximize comfort to economical products that can keep your gym costs cheap, these products and ideas can help you to create your home gym.
+From options that maximize comfort to economical products that can keep your gym costs cheap, these products and ideas can help you create your home gym.

 It’s helpful to understand the properties of each type of flooring so you can decide which is best for your needs.